 Thanks to a steady decline in interest rates, the 4 percent rule from the 1990s has declined by over 85%.
 In other words, we should change the name of the 4 percent rule to the 0.5 percent rule.

-The 0.5 percent rule is memorable and easy to follow.
-As a rational believer in the 0.5 percent rule, you have a desire to not run out of money in retirement and leave some of your wealth to your kids and various charitable institutions.
+As a rational believer in the new safe withdrawal rate percent rule, you have a desire to not run out of money in retirement and leave some of your wealth to your kids and various charitable institutions.

 If you’re OK with spending all your money and leaving nothing, then the 20X gross income rule as a net worth target before retiring is probably good enough.
 If not, carry on reading.